 By far, my favorite homesteading venture has been the raising of hogs.
-The quality of homegrown versus store bought one is unsurpassable.
+No matter where you raise your homestead pigs, the quality of homegrown versus store bought one is unsurpassable.
 Until you eat real pork- meaty, reddish-pink pork, you don’t realize how artificial conventional ham and bacon taste!

 Besides the flavor, raising hogs is fun!
 They are such personable creatures!
 I find that I miss carrying out food scraps for them to enjoy, spraying them with the hose to cool down in the summer, enjoying a frolic with them around the backyard.